narengan/cis/cli/cli-firewall.md

 **NAME**

-   `cloud-internet-services firewall-update -t lockdowns` - Update a new lockdown rule for a given zone under a service instance.
+   `firewall-update -t lockdowns` - Update a new lockdown rule for a given zone under a service instance.

 **USAGE**